 The Alaska Seafood Cooperative (AKSC), located in Seattle, WA, is the client group for these fisheries.
-AKSC is a group of 'catcher processor' fishing companies that are interested in working to improve the management of Bering sea flatfish and other non-pollock groundfish fisheries.
+AKSC is a group of 'catcher processor' fishing companies that are interested in working to improve the management of Bering sea Atka mackerel, rockfish, flatfish and other non-pollock groundfish fisheries.
 The AKSC comprises of five seafood member companies, with approximately 17 vessels that participate in these fisheries.
-Alaska flatfish are harvested by commercial demersal and pelagic trawl gear.
-All vessels participating in the BSAI and GOA groundfish fisheries, with exception of fixed gear sablefish, are required to have a Federal groundfish license, endorsed with area, gear and vessel type and length designations (NPFMC, 2020).
-An annual TAC is established for these stocks, based on an annual Stock Assessment and Fishery Evaluation (SAFE) report.
-The fleet consists of catcher vessels delivering to shore, catcher vessels (CV) delivering to motherships that process the catch, and at-sea catcher-processor (CP) vessels.